Harissh77/IATF/README.md

 Objective :

-To ensure that the organization's IT infrastructure and systems comply with regulatory requirements, industry standards, and internal policies.
+To ensure that the organization's IT infrastructure and systems comply with regulatory requirements, industry standards and internal policies.
-By conducting regular governance and auditing tests, organizations can ensure compliance, security, and data integrity, ultimately reducing risk and improving overall IT infrastructure governance.
+By conducting regular governance and auditing tests, organizations can ensure compliance, security and data integrity, reducing risk and improving overall IT infrastructure governance.

 Scope:
 The governance and auditing test will cover the following areas: